 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 (Ezekiel 36:26)

-If only God can give us a sensitive and loving heart, we must turn to Him in prayer that He will do the same for us.
+If only God can give us a sensitive and loving heart, we must pray to Him that He will do the same for us.
 Perhaps our heart was once loving and full of grace, but now it has become more rigid, more insensitive.
 Yes, that can happen too.

 Goodness grows out of a heart that has been cleansed from sin by Christ’s sacrifice and in which God has poured out his love.
 Galatians also tells us that goodness is part of the fruit of the Spirit (Galatians 5:22).